Reinaldo Sánchez: Life and career

-In 2007, in one of the worst crises of Santiago Wanderers, he was released from the club after being accused as being responsible for the situation.
-Similarly, his successor in the ANFP, Harold Mayne-Nicholls, accused him of having left a deficit of US$1.7 billion in the association, a complaint that was denied by Sánchez, who defended his period claiming to have paid all the debts he received from Bauzá's administration.
+In 2007, in one of the worst financial and sporting crises in Santiago Wanderers history, Sánchez was expelled from the club after being signalled as being responsible for the debacle.
+Harold Mayne-Nicholls, accused Sánchez of having left a deficit of US$1.7 billion in the ANFP, an accusation that was denied by Sánchez, who defended his period at the helm, claiming to have paid all the debts he received from previous president Miguel Bauzá, citing that the debt was due to mismanaging during Bauzá's administration, not his.